Special Enforcement Section (SES) – Violations

 Hawaii law authorizes the Special Enforcement Section to enforce Hawaii tax laws through the issuance of cease and desist citations, which can include substantial monetary fines.
 The following are offenses citable by the SES –

-Failure to: A violation of this provision results in a fine not to exceed:
+Violations may include the Failure to: A violation of this provision results in a fine not to exceed:

 $1,000 for cash-based businesses